limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 done
 {% endhighlight %}

-`ciphers.txt` contained the available ciphers.
-Running the script revealed the following.
+`ciphers.txt` contain the available ciphers.
+Running the script reveals the following.

 ![decrypted.png](/assets/images/posts/cyberry-walkthrough/cyberry-2.png)

-It certainly looked like some sort of password!
+It certainly looks like some sort of password.

 ### Login Page (2)